databricks/megablocks/README.md

 Installing `megablocks[gg]` enables dMoE computation with grouped GEMM.
 This feature is enabled by setting the `mlp_impl` argument to `grouped`.
 This is currently our recommended path for Hopper-generation GPUs.

+Installing `megablocks[dev]` allows you to contribute to MegaBlocks and test locally.
+Installing `megablocks[testing]` allows you to test via Github Actions.

 MegaBlocks can be installed with all dependencies via the `megablocks[all]` package.

 # :steam_locomotive: Usage